TimeMachine1994/081925-SvelteTweb/archive/project-tracking/PHASE_2_DEMO_DATA_COMPLETE.md

 ## Overview

 Phase 2 of the Tributestream Demo System has been successfully implemented.
-Demo sessions now automatically create realistic memorial data complete with streams, condolences, and service information tailored to each scenario.
+Demo sessions now automatically create realistic event data complete with streams, condolences, and service information tailored to each scenario.

 ---